Kidoz-SDK/kidoz-mobile-sdk/Kidoz Direct/Android/README.md

 ```
 # Kidoz Banner

-'KidozBannerView` is a view that shows banner ads.
+KidozBannerView is a view that shows banner ads.

 ### Calling KidozBannerView Programmatically